 The outsole is also really good.
 It’s the standard Crocslite outsole with herringbone, which provides you with great traction even on wet surfaces.
 Plus, it’s really flexible.

 These sandals run true to size, so order the size that you normally wear.
 They should be just a little bit loose (relaxed fit) and feel more secure on your foot.

 My only issue with these is pricing inconsistency.
 I strongly suggest that you first check which color is the cheapest in your size, because it could save you more than $50.

-These sandals are actually an upgrade of an older model.
-The biggest difference between the two is the outsole – the Ominum 2 sandals feature Teva’s proprietary Rugged Spider Original rubber outsole.
+These sandals are actually an upgrade to an older model.
+The biggest difference between the two is the outsole – the Omnium 2 sandals feature Teva’s proprietary Rugged Spider Original rubber outsole.
 It has multi-directional lugs for great traction, and it’s a very flexible outsole.

 Another difference between the old Ominum and the Ominum 2 is the upper materials.
 The previous sandals were made from leather, which is not the best choice for outdoor activities.
 The new Teva sandals have textile and synthetic uppers, which are more durable and easier to maintain.

 In addition to that, the uppers of these sandals feature several mesh inserts, for improved ventilation.
 Plus, the interior of these is treated with Microban – an antimicrobial technology that reduces sweating and helps prevent stink.